 - Fun, kid-approved designs

-But not only is Guardian’s SureStop system safe, it makes braking more fun!
-Every time we put a new tester on a Guardian, a HUGE smile quickly plasters their face upon experiencing SureStop brakes for the first time!
-Not wanting to miss out on the fun, I hopped on a Guardian and tried out the brakes myself, and quickly understood our testers’ perspective.
+Not only is Guardian’s SureStop system safe, it makes braking more fun!
+Every time we put a new tester on a Guardian, a HUGE smile quickly spreads over their face as they experience SureStop brakes for the first time.

 Braking with SureStop brakes provides a similar feeling to braking in a new car with an advanced braking system versus an older car with a standard braking system.
 Not only is it easier to brake faster, you feel MUCH more in control of the car.
 As a result, you’re a more confident driver in a car with advanced brakes, and driving is more fun as well.